 Semen naturally contains prostaglandins, which helps to soften and ripen the cervix.
 While this can be helpful, it will not trigger labour unless you’re ready to go anyway.

-- It can help strengthen your pelvic floor and the uterine walls – orgasms during pregnancy are actually very useful!
-Orgasms can help prepare your body for labour and promote a faster post-partum recovery.
+- Orgasms during pregnancy are actually very useful.
+Orgasms can help prepare your body for labour and promote a faster postpartum recovery.
 Bonus fact: being pregnant means an increased blood flow which can result in high sex drive and better orgasms.
 Not a bad problem to have!

-- Lower stress and blood pressure – thanks to that wonderful rush of endorphins and bonding time with your partner.
+- Lower stress and blood pressure.
+Thanks to that wonderful rush of endorphins and bonding time with your partner.

 - Enhance your immune system, which is great for preventing illness during pregnancy.
 Sex helps boost levels of IgA, an antibody that supports your body’s natural immune response

-- Increases heart rate and helps you stay active – moderate activity during pregnancy is good for you and baby so if you’re feeling up to it, sex is a fun way to get the blood pumping!
+- Increases heart rate and helps you stay active.
+Moderate activity during pregnancy is good for you and baby, so if you’re feeling up to it, sex is a fun way to get the blood pumping!

 Finally, remember that what’s ‘normal’ for you may not be normal for everyone else.
-It’s important to discuss how you’re feeling with your partner, be open to finding creative ways to be intimate and above all, trusting what feels right for you and your body.
+It’s important to discuss how you’re feeling with your partner.
+Be open to finding creative ways to be intimate and above all, trusting what feels right for you and your body.
 Communication is always key and don’t forget – if you ever have any concerns, pain after sex, bleeding or unusual discharge, consult your doctor, obstetrician or midwife.